rvaidun/CSE_12L_Assembly/Lab1/README.txt

  1    1    0    |  1
  1    1    1    |  0

-This is also done using only NAND gates and only NOR gates.
+The 4th and 5th circuit solve the same truth table using only NAND gates (output to c_1) and only NOR gates (output to c_2) respectively.
 -----------
 FILES
 -
-Lab4.lgi
+Lab1.lgi
 This file is the MMLogic schematic file.
-The file contains the input switches, outputs and circuits.
+The file contains all the input switches, outputs and circuits.
 -----------
 INSTRUCTIONS
-This program is intended to be run using the MMLogic Simulator.
-Click the green play button to run the simulation.
+This program is intended to be run using MMLogic.
+Open MMLogic and click the green play button to run the simulation of the circuit.